Snorkels for 4WD

 suitable for highway use.
 We recommend use only in dusty

-collect the dust and the oil sucked into the turbo may cause
+collect the dust and too much oil can be sucked into the turbo

 element which has a series of different gauge meshes such as